Is your business carrying out research and development (R&D) or protecting intellectual property via patents?

 What do we do?

-We help companies to access and maximise their entitlement to tax incentives.
-We guide you through the entire process of making an R&D tax credit claim from start to finish, whatever the size of your company or the scale of your R&D.
+We help companies access and maximise their entitlement to tax incentives.
+We guide you through the entire process of making an R&D tax incentives claim from start to finish, whatever the size of your company or the scale of your R&D.

-Step 1: A complimentary consultation in which we will discuss what your business does and its R&D.
+Step 1: A complimentary and no obligation consultation to discuss what your business does and its R&D.

-Step 2: Once appointed, we ensure that at each stage we maximise the analysis of costs and provide a robust and transparent assessment that meets HMRC guidance.
+Step 2: Once appointed, we maximise the analysis of costs that qualify for relief and provide a robust and transparent assessment that meets HMRC guidance.

 We help businesses to calculate their Patent Box benefit including: